-- The parties to the Counterclaim include the Plaintiffs by Counterclaim, West Face and Boland, as well as the Catalyst Defendants: Catalyst, Callidus, Glassman, De Alba, and Riley.
-These parties are described above in the Statement of Defence of West Face and Boland. - 33.
-In addition to the Catalyst Defendants, the Counterclaim Defendants include the Defendants described below.

-- 34. The Counterclaim Defendant, Virginia Jamieson ("Jamieson"), is an individual residing in Brooklyn, New York.
+- 32. The parties to the Counterclaim include the Plaintiffs by Counterclaim, West Face and Boland, as well as the Catalyst Defendants: Catalyst, Callidus, Glassman, De Alba, and Riley.
+These parties are described above in the Statement of Defence of West Face and Boland. - Glassman, Riley, and De Alba participated personally in the acts of misconduct pleaded and relied upon by West Face and Boland.
+Their conduct was itself tortious, and went well beyond the scope of any duties that may properly have been owed by them to Catalyst or Callidus.
+Indeed, these individuals acted throughout in a spiteful, vindictive, and abusive fashion that no responsible public company, or any company charged with the important responsibility of managing and investing the funds of others, could properly have authorized, sanctioned, or tolerated.
+They are personally liable to West Face and Boland for their misconduct. - 38.
+Glassman, Riley, and De Alba used the names, positions and resources of Catalyst and Callidus in engaging in the misconduct complained of herein.
+In the circumstances, Catalyst and Callidus are also liable to West Face and Boland for this misconduct. - 39. addition to the Catalyst Defendants, the Counterclaim Defendants include the Defendants described below. - 40.
+34.The Counterclaim Defendant, Virginia Jamieson ("Jamieson"), is an individual residing in Brooklyn, New York.
 Jamieson is a communications professional with broad experience in public relations, technology and social media.
-She was retained by the Catalyst Defendants, directly or indirectly, to write, publish, and/or cause the publication and dissemination of false and defamatory statements concerning West Face, Boland and Justice Newbould.
-Her role in the conspiracy referred to above included a failed attempt to induce Christie Blatchford ("Blatchford"), a prominent, highly respected and widely read journalist at the National Post, to publish false and defamatory articles about West Face, Boland and Justice Newbould immediately before the hearing by the Court of Appeal for Ontario of Catalyst's appeal from the decision of Justice Newbould in the Moyse Action.
-Jamieson also retained or caused to be retained other third parties located around the globe, to write, publish and disseminate false and defamatory statements about West Face, Boland and Justice Newbould, using false aliases and usernames, such as "Samantha Beth", to keep her real identity and involvement secret. - 35.
-The Counterclaim Defendant, Emmanuel Rosen ("Rosen"), is an individual residing in Israel.
+She was retained by conspired with the Catalyst Defendants, directly or indirectly, \to write, publish, and/or cause the publication and dissemination of false and defamatory statements concerning West Face, Boland and Justice Newbould.
+Her role in the conspiracy referred to above\herein\included a failed attempt to induce Christie Blatchford ("Blatchford"), a prominent, highly respected and widely read journalist at the National Post, to publish false and defamatory articles about West Face, Boland and Justice Newbould\immediately\, including both\before the\hearing\by\and\after Catalyst's appeal\to\the Court of Appeal for Ontario of Catalyst's appeal\from the decision\Decision\of Justice Newbould in the Moyse Action\was originally scheduled to be heard on September 26 and 27, 2017.
+Jamieson also retained or caused to be retained other third parties located around the globe, to write, publish and disseminate false and defamatory statements about West Face, Boland and Justice Newbould, while using false aliases and usernames, such as "Samantha Beth", \to keep her real identity and involvement secret.

+35.The Counterclaim Defendant, Emmanuel Rosen ("Rosen"), is an individual residing in Israel.
 He is a former TV journalist and documentary filmmaker.
 Like Jamieson, Rosen was retained by the Catalyst Defendants, directly or indirectly, to write, publish and/or cause the publication and dissemination of false and defamatory statements about West Face, Boland, and Justice Newbould.
 He was also involved in a failed attempt to induce Blatchford to publish false and defamatory articles about West Face, Boland and Justice Newbould.